xbrlus/xbrl-api/api/xbrlTaxChildren.md

     `Taxonomy=[uri]` - The namespace of the taxonomy the element is in.
 The parameter allows you to get details from specific taxonomies.

-    `GroupURI=[uri]`  - The extended link role in an XBRL report that is defined by the company.
-For example http://www.babc.com/taxonomy/role/StatementOfFinancialPosition
+    `GroupURI=[uri]`  - The extended link role defined in the taxonomy url referenced in the taxonomy parameter For example http://fasb.org/us-gaap/role/statement/StatementOfIncome

    **Optional:**